zac-heisey/team-business/_pages/team-building-workshop.md

 header-image: "/assets/images/accounting-workshop.jpg"

 ---
 The TEAM program focuses on behavioural dynamics, teamwork skills and creating bonds.
-In this simulation, business competition among the teams is structured to be particularly intense and dynamic.
-As the workshop progresses, new business challenges place participants under extreme time and challenge pressures, allowing individual behaviours to rise to the surface.
-This creates an excellent environment for behaviours to be observed and a platform for leadership coaching.

 In this “safe” learning environment, peoples’ true personalities are exposed and they learn how to enhance their strengths and work on their weaknesses, in a non-threatening environment.
 This creates a great environment for behaviours to be observed and a platform for leadership coaching.